 That was until earlier this week when I walked through one of their stores to buy a watch for my wife’s birthday.
 The Apple Watch had been announced that morning but it’s not coming out until 2015.
 So I had all the motivation to buy a watch on that day but—just like that–everything in the store seemed like a joke.
 Charging $150 for a women’s watch made of non-precious metals?
 Now that’s just silly when you can spend $350 for an Apple Watch.
-(Think back to 2007: Get a Motorola Razr or pay little more and get Apple’s new iPhone?)
+(Think back to 2007: Get a Motorola Razr or pay a little more and get Apple’s new iPhone?)

 In the coming years, Fossil will be in a difficult place where they have to see what people are really willing to spend for their product.
 Especially as Apple lowers their prices for the Watch to bring in new customers.
-It gets even worse for Fossil when you find out that they manufacturer watches for Burberry, Diesel, Coach, Marc Jacobs, and other labels.
+It gets even worse for Fossil when you find out that they manufacture watches for Burberry, Diesel, Coach, Marc Jacobs, and other labels.
 This is a real test of the value of a brand.
 And, just like Fossil, these fashion co’s are in a bad place.
-Not only is an Apple Watch very capable, it has substantive style that could make “fashion watches” look silly.
+Not only is an Apple Watch very capable, but it also has a substantive style that could make “fashion watches” look silly.
 (Irony: fossils –> dinosaurs –> extinct.)

 What to do: Stop working on your 2020 General Plan.
 Instead, develop a well-storied brand completely detached from Fossil.
 Focus on quality, timeless design, and heritage.
 Charge a lot of money so that you are taken seriously.
-Oh wait!
+Oh, wait!
 That’s what the Fossil co-Founder did in 2011–>> Shinola®.

 Except for the fact that the company is owned/founded by a dude who started Fossil.
-Nevermind that their watch parts are made in Switzerland by an affiliate corporation.
-And that “Made in Detroit” means “put together by 40 people in Detroit.”
+Never mind that their watch parts are made in Switzerland by an affiliate corporation.
+And that “Made in Detroit” means “put together by 40 people in Detroit”.
 Also, try not to grimace that you can pay upwards of $1500 for a battery-powered quartz watch when you could get a legit mechanical watch for the same price.** But Shinola is cool, bro.

 All skepticism aside, Shinola is a great brand.
-If they stay the course, they’ll have stores in most high end malls within 5 years.
+If they stay the course, they’ll have stores in most high-end malls within 5 years.
 They’ll take the spaces left vacant by Fossil (FOSL).

-What to do: Shinola will need to weather the social media revolt from the hipsters who are a bit embarrassed when they became fanboys a home grown company that was really Big Corp all along.
+What to do: Shinola will need to weather the social media revolt from the hipsters who are a bit embarrassed when they became fanboys a homegrown company that was really Big Corp all along.
 So Shinola, make good on your promise of rebuilding Detroit.
 Showcase your designers.
 Make a genuine story.
 Craft exceptional watches.
 Move deliberately towards making mechanical watches, but at a lower price point than the Richy Rich Rolexes.